-New Pic: Ranveer- Deepika Strike A Happy Pose With The Team Of Their Konkani Wedding Caterers!
+New Pic: Ranveer-Deepika Strike A Happy Pose With The Team Of Their Konkani Wedding Caterers!

 And now folks, we have an unseen picture from their Konkani wedding going viral on the internet.
 In the frame, Ranveer and Deepika are seen striking a pose with the team of their Konkani wedding caterers and we must say the picture speak volumes about the happiness on everyone's faces.

-Talking about Ranveer- Deepika's Konkani wedding, the guests were treated with authentic Konkani Mangalorean cuisine like Pooran Poli, Rasam and the likes on a banana leaf.
+Talking about Ranveer-Deepika's Konkani wedding, the guests were treated with authentic Konkani Mangalorean cuisine like Pooran Poli, Rasam and the likes on a banana leaf.

 Ranveer and Deepika tied the knot in a four-hour Konkani wedding where Deepika led a bridal walk from the top of the villa to the wedding venue as per Konkani traditions.
 The couple shared a hug after the rituals and seeked blessings from their parents.
 After the wedding, the newlyweds enjoyed a luncheon with their family and close friends.